 Security Guards (requiring unescorted access into secure areas where identifiable secure cargo and/or supplies are stored)

 General staff members requiring unescorted access into areas where there is identifiable secure cargo and/or supplies)

-The course is made up of units which last anywhere between 15 and 30 minutes and at the end of each unit there while be between 3 and 5 questions to answer before you can proceed to the next unit.
-On completion of the course you have to achieve a minimum of 85% pass mark before you will be issued with a certificate, a training badge with photo and an optional digital certificate which can be retained on your mobile phone for proof of training being completed.
+General security awareness training (GSAT) is made up of units and lasts between 15 and 30 minutes.
+At the end of each unit there while be between 2-5 questions before you can proceed to the next unit.
+On completion you have to achieve a minimum of 85% mark before you will be issued with a certificate.
+A training badge with photo and a digital certificate are also issued.
+The digital training certificate can be retained on your mobile phone for proof of training being completed.

 European Union Regulations 2015/1998 and it’s amending bodies states that General security awareness training 11.2.7 shall result in all of the following competencies: